-When planning your Jamaican destination wedding , it is ideal to have the services of a local wedding planner who can give expert advice on vendors and services available.
+Ideally, it’s best to have the services of a local wedding planner when planning your Jamaican destination wedding.
+A wedding planner can give expert advice on vendors and services available.
 A classic example is a bride who has her sights set on a particular type of flower for her big day, only to discover that it’s not available on the island with no time to get it imported.
-Some services, such as a henna artist, 360 video booth and live bands, are becoming popular and may need to be booked well in advance.
+Some services, such as a henna artist, 360 video booth and live bands, have bdcome popular and may need to be booked well in advance.
 Knowing these little details beforehand can save a ton of stress!

 4. A Local Wedding Planner

 This consideration is worth repeating.
 Enlisting the help of a Jamaican wedding planner is priceless.
 This should not be confused with the hotel’s or venue’s wedding coordinator who will only coordinate the activities of the venue.
 A hotel/venue coordinator is only responsible for ensuring that the hotel/venue provides what it has been contracted do.
 They will most likely be handling other events on the same day as your wedding.
 A full-service Jamaican wedding planner will be contracted to you and will work with you from start to finish to ensure that your Jamaican wedding is executed according to your vision.
 He/She will have the connections and expertise at their fingertip, can liaise with travel agents and hotels, and negotiate better rates on your behalf.
 Daunting matters such as monetary currency, recommended vendors, government permits and licenses can all be handled by your local wedding planner.

 5. A Wedding Website